JardaMartan/spark-join-space/spark-join-space/README.md

 [ZODB](http://zodb.org) is used for data storage (access and refresh token).
 In order to achieve parallel access the application needs to access the storage via network uzing [ZEO](http://www.zodb.org/en/latest/articles/ZODB2.html).
 Before running the application script, start ZEO (for example under `screen`) using `runzeo -f join_space.fs -a 127.0.0.1:5090`.

 ### Create Spark Integration
-Login to [Spark Developer Site](http://developer.ciscospark.com) and under **My Apps** create two new integrations for example **Access Token Pass** for passing the identity of the user who will subscrine attendees to a space and **Join Space** for attendees.
+Login to [Spark Developer Site](http://developer.ciscospark.com) and under [My Apps](https://developer.ciscospark.com/apps.html) create two new integrations.
+For example **Access Token Pass** and **Join Space**. **Access Token Pass** will be used for passing the identity of the user who will subscrine attendees to a space. **Join Space** will be used by attendees to join a space.
 Set following parameters:

 | Application | Redirect URI(s) | Scopes  |